muhammadadilnaeem/Kidney-Disease-Classification-Using-MLFlow-And-DVC/details.md

     - Demonstarate your web app works **fine**.

-17. Then at the end to avoid the extra charger terminate the instance. for this
+17. Then at the end to avoid the extra charger terminate the **instance**. for this
     - Select the machine, click on **Instance State** and select **terminate instance** and press **Terminate** button.

 18. Also delete your **ECR**.